Great Wealth Transfer

+Over time, wealth passes from generation to generation.
+In 2024, the Silent Generation and baby boomers represented 25% of the population, but held 65% of all wealth in the US.

 The Great Wealth Transfer is an intergenerational wealth transfer that is underway in the United States, among other nations, with the baby boomer generation leaving significant wealth to their heirs.
-Baby boomers and the silent generation will bequeath a total of $84.4 trillion in assets through to 2045, with $72.6 trillion going directly to heirs.
+Baby boomers and the Silent Generation will bequeath a total of $84.4 trillion in assets through to 2045, with $72.6 trillion going directly to heirs.
 The transfer of wealth from baby boomers will account for $53 trillion or 63% of all transfers, while the Silent Generation will hand down $15.8 trillion.

 Background and description

 Inheritance has become more common among households, with 60% of surveyed households in 2022 having received, expecting to receive, or planning to leave inheritances.
 Wealthy individuals make up 1.5% of all households but constitute 42% of the expected transfers through 2045, approximately $35.8 trillion.
 The wealthiest 10% of households will give and receive the vast majority of the wealth, with the top 1% holding about as much wealth as the bottom 90%.

 According to Cerulli Associates, over half of the wealth during the transfer will come from the top 2% of households.
 Some experts are skeptical that the remaining transfer will trickle down to the typical Millennial and Zoomer.